harshit-data-joshi/Excel-Projects/dashboards/project1-sales-profit/README.md

 - `Sample - Superstore.csv`: The fictional dataset used for this dashboard
 - `Top_Image.jpg`: The header image used in the dashboard interface

-Top_Image.jpg: The header image used in the dashboard interface

 ---

 ## 📌 Tools Used